Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/migration-guide.md

 ## Important changes

-### Group id, artifact id, and package names
+### Group ID, artifact ID, and package names

-Group ids, artifact ids, and package names for the modern Azure client libraries for Java have changed.
+Group IDs, artifact IDs, and package names for the modern Azure client libraries for Java have changed.
 They follow the [Java SDK naming guidelines][GuidelinesJavaDesign].
-Each will have the group id `com.azure`, an artifact id following the pattern `azure-[area]-[service]`, and the root package name `com.azure.[area].[Service]`.
-The legacy clients have a group id `com.microsoft.azure` and their package names followed the pattern `com.microsoft.
+Each will have the group ID `com.azure`, an artifact ID following the pattern `azure-[area]-[service]`, and the root package name `com.azure.[area].[Service]`.
+The legacy clients have a group ID of `com.microsoft.azure`, and their package names followed the pattern `com.microsoft.
 Azure.[service]`.
-This provides a quick and accessible means to help understand, at a glance, whether you are using modern or legacy clients.
+This provides a quick and accessible means to help understand, at a glance, whether you're using modern or legacy clients.

 In Azure Monitor Query, the modern client libraries have packages and namespaces that begin with `com.azure.monitor.query` and were released starting with 1.0.0.
 The legacy client library had package name starting with `com.microsoft.azure.loganalytics` and a version of 1.0.0-beta.1.